 The university offers vocational and academic counseling and planning assistance to students having difficulty choosing a major.
 University Testing Services and University Career Services provide resources and support to students seeking career goals.
 For assistance with academic plans, students may meet with college advisers in the various departments and colleges.

 University records of a name are based upon applications for admission.
-Subsequent name changes, along with copies of documentation, should be promptly reported to the Office of Registration and Academic Records, 128 Welcome Center.
+Subsequent name changes, along with copies of documentation, should be promptly reported to the Office of the University Registrar, 128 Welcome Center.

 It takes approximately 6 to 8 weeks from the close of the term for colleges to review graduation applications and submit their decisions to the registrar’s office for processing.
 Diplomas are ordered once a student has been approved and a degree officially conferred and posted.